louking/contracts/docs/contract-definitions.rst

     race
         A race can be run annually.
 The 'race' (e.g., Market Street Mile) has information which doesn't generally change, e.g., it's run on the second Saturday of September.
 Compare to :term:`event` which is a race on a particular date.

+    renew
+        A :term:`race` is renewed a few days after the :term:`event` for the current year.
+The :term:`date rule` for the race is used to schedule the race for the following year.

     service
         - finishline - timing service done by the race services team